blackstork-io/fabric/docs/language/context.md

 }
 ```

-will render `Hello, World!`.
+content block will render `Hello, World!`.

 ### Inheritance

-Variables defined in a parent block (such as `document` or `section`) are available for use in nested
+Variables defined in a parent block (such as `document` or `section`) are available for use in
-blocks.
-Nested blocks can redefine a variable in their context, overwriting the parent variable's
+nested blocks.
+Note that nested blocks can redefine a variable in their context, overwriting the
-value.
+parent variable's value.

 For example: